-Labus, a Registered Environmental Health Specialist through the National Environmental Health Association, is an assistant professor of epidemiology and biostatistics within UNLV's School of Public Health.
+Labus is an assistant professor of epidemiology and biostatistics within UNLV's School of Public Health.
 Prior to joining UNLV, he spent 15 years as a senior investigator for the Southern Nevada Health District conducting outbreak investigations and disease surveillance, and implementing public health informatics systems.
-Has was the lead public health investigator for the largest outbreak of healthcare-acquire Hepatitis C in U.S. history.
+Has was the lead public health investigator for the largest outbreak of healthcare-acquired Hepatitis C in U.S. history.

 His research and expertise have been featured in numerous news outlets such as the New York Times, CNN, LA Times, NPR, and more.
 His work has also been featured in academic and professional publications including the Twenty-Eighth Annual Conference on Innovative Applications of Artificial Intelligence, Nevada Journal of Public Health, Epidemiology and Infection, Clinical Infectious Diseases, and Morbidity and Mortality Weekly Report.